Prepaid credit card and debit card options

 How can I get a prepaid credit card?

-Depending on the prepaid credit card you choose, you will be able to apply online or in person at participating retailers and bank branches.
-While each application varies, the following list outlines common requirements you need to meet to get a prepaid credit card:
+You can buy or order most prepaid credit cards online, or at participating retailers and bank branches.
+Here are the common requirements to get a prepaid credit card:

 - Personal details.
-You may need to provide personal details such as your full name, residential address, contact phone number and date of birth to help verify your identity.
+You may need to provide your full name, residential address, contact phone number, date of birth or other details to help verify your identity.

 - Card activation.
-You will need to activate the card before you can use it.
-This can be done in person, over the phone or online depending on the card.
+You need to activate the card before you can use it.
+This may be done in person, over the phone or online.

 - PIN.
 Prepaid credit cards may come with an assigned PIN, or require you to choose a PIN when you activate the card.

 - Signing the card.
-Make sure you sign the card once you receive and activate it.
-This step is necessary to validate the zero liability policy that helps protect you against any unauthorised transactions.
+You need to sign the prepaid card to validate the zero liability policy that helps protect you against any unauthorised transactions.

-Making sure you are prepared to meet these requirements will help you get your card as quickly as possible.
-If you apply in person, you’ll be able to get and use your card straight away.
-If you apply online you will have to wait to receive the card in the post, which takes up to 5–10 working days in most cases.
-You can also check with the prepaid credit card provider to find out about specific card requirements before you apply.
+If you apply in person, you should receive your card and be able to use it straight away.
+If you apply online, you will have to wait for the card to arrive in the post, which takes up to 5–10 working days in most cases.